An amazing thing happens when you stop seeking approval and validation: You find it.

 In terms of needing it, not very necessary at all in most aspects of life.
 Wanting it, however, is a different story.
 As human beings, we want validation for everything we do.
 We like compliments.
 We like people agreeing with us.

-First, let’s start with the areas in which validation is necessary.
+Firstly, when is validation necessary?
 Unless you own your own business, validation is crucial in the workplace as someone else makes the rules.
-Depending on how well you do, you get a raise or a promotion.
+Depending on how well you do, you get a raise or a promotion over a certain period of time.

-It’s also necessary while getting an education.
+It’s also necessary while getting a formal education.
 Research papers, book reports, homework, etc all needs to be validated by your teacher or professor in order to ascend to a higher level.

 And while this may defined as a little too broad, validation is also needed to be a lawful citizen of wherever you live.
 You have to follow the law or face the consequences.